willow-ahrens/Finch.jl/docs/src/internals.md

 ## Debugging Functionality

-It's easy to ask Finch to advance a few steps in its compiler pipeline.
+It's easy to ask Finch to advance a few steps in its compiler sequence.
 The basic functionality is documented via the following bit of code:
 ```
 using Finch
 using Finch: @finch_program_instance, begin_debug, step_code, iscompiled, end_debug